 Suggestions

-Split detailed subsections (Data Types, JSONB Guidance, Extensions, Partitioning) into separate reference files and link from a concise overview in the main SKILL.md
+Split detailed reference sections (Data Types, JSONB Guidance, Extensions, Indexing) into separate referenced files to improve progressive disclosure and reduce the main skill's token footprint.

 | Dimension | Reasoning | Score |